-Have resources ready to contact customers and quickly track down the source in the event of an electronic data security breach. and the response team can be immediately assembled.
+Have resources ready to contact customers and quickly track down the source in the event of an electronic data security breach.

+Consider channeling all third-party communications through only one person for consistency.
+Consult with your own legal counsel prior to releasing any statements or other communications about the incident.
+The steps you take in the first 48 hours after a data security event may be the most critical to mitigating the incident and minimizing losses.
+Those steps should be laid out in advance in your security incident response plan.
+That is why your plan should assign roles to incident response team members in advance so each knows their precise responsibilities and the response team can be immediately assembled.
 Consider retaining a third-party forensics firm prior to an incident, to expedite the investigation process in the event a potential or actual security incident occurs.